-Score A-Correct Score B-Partially Correct Score C-Incorrect The student provides a correct response.
-Sample Responses fur / fat other correct response not mentioned in the passage The student response is generally related to the text but does not answer the specific prompt.
-Sample Responses nose / food No responseNot in EnglishIncorrect response • The student indicates "fur." • The student indicates "nose."
-No response Not in English Incorrect response, e.g., "ice."
+Score A-Correct Score B-Partially Correct Score C-Incore Score C-Incorrect The student provides a correct response.
+Sample Responses give a bath / give some food The student response is generally related to the text but does not answer the specific prompt.
+Sample Response give a leash No responseNot in EnglishIncorrect response The student indicates "give a bath." • The student indicates "give a leash."
+No response Not in English Incorrect response, e.g., "give a hat"